-An intermodal shipping container is a cargo unit for transport by sea or land which can be used across different types of transport (ship, rail, and truck).
-The standard size of sea containers is referred to as TEU (Twenty feet Equivalent Unit).
-The 20 feet container is approximately 6 meters long.
-The most common sizes are the 20feet, 40feet and the 45feet and the least common are the 10feet and the 30feet containers.
+A sea container or shipping container is a cargo unit for transport by sea or land.
+The standard size of sea containers is indicated by TEU Twenty feet Equivalent Unit.
+The 20 feet container is about 6 feet long.
+The most common lengths are 20ft, 40ft and 45ft.
+Less common are sizes such as 10ft and 30ft containers.

 - The emergence of specialized container companies.